 Because of acoustic phase effects in the near field, objects between 30-cm and 50-cm may experience acoustic phase cancellation of the returning waveform resulting in inaccuracies of up to 5-mm.
 These effects become less prevalent as the target distance increases, and has not been observed past 50-cm.
-For this reason, industrial users that require the highest sensor accuracy are encouraged to mount the HRLV-MaxSonar-EZ from objects that are farther than 50-cm.
+For this reason, industrial users that require the highest sensor accuracy are encouraged to mount the HRLV-MaxSonar-EZ a minimum of 50-cm from the object.